May 5, 2007 Articles of

 after the women-- that they should be going after the Johns as well.
 I think

 it's ridiculous that the police are going after ANYONE.
-Don't prostitutes own
+Don't prostitutes

-they wish?
+as they wish?
 Who was hurt here?
 This is a victimless crime.

 Here's how I covered this topic in my book "Give Me a Break."
 And my newest

-book, "Myths, Lies, and Downright Stupidity: Get Out the Shovel -- Why
+book, "Myths, Lies, and Downright Stupidity: Get Out the Shovel -- Why Everything

 I understand the rationale.
 Drug abuse, prostitution, gambling, and dwarf